babjiloganda/DataValidator/README.md

 The Rule Engine: Data Validator is basically built using the drools rule engine which offers various level data validation on and error handling.

-Note: The Framework build is still in progress and will be adding all the capabilities soon.
+Note: The Framework build is still in progress and will be adding additional capabilities soon.

 Test Locally: